Got a basket of blackberries? Learn how to transform 2kg into ice cream, sorbet, frozen yoghurt & jam — delicious recipes & tips.

 Incredibly, I still have 1kg of freshly picked blackberries left, even though I’ve made a Homemade Blackberry Ice cream, Sorbet and a Frozen Yoghurt.

 Okay, so we’re going to make a blackberry jam (aka Jelly in the US).
-You can use this in your Homemade PB&J Ice Cream instead of the Grape Jelly we suggested.

 Homemade Blackberry Jam is a delicious sweet treat that captures the feeling of summer in a jar.
 It really is incredibly rewarding to turn those fresh, plump blackberries you picked into a sweet jam.